 If you’re a newer runner — or even a veteran runner that hasn’t been injured in a while — how do you know what aches and pains are par for the course and which ones need to be taken a bit more seriously?
 Check out what to do when injury strikes.

 Don’t run through pain.

+Makes sense, right?
+I mean, you wouldn’t hesitate to reach for something like this Kunto Elbow Brace if you felt your arm was strained.
+Same goes for running.
 If you’re running along and suddenly feel a pain or sensation you’ve never felt before, stop running.
 Pain and discomfort are usually signs that something is wrong.
 If it’s just a niggle or nag here and there — and if you’ve felt the sensation before — and know it’s not an injury, proceed with caution.

 Alert your coach if something doesn’t feel right.

 If you have a coach, alert them to any potential injury immediately.
 They can’t help you if they don’t know something’s bothering you.
 If you are injured and it’s caught early enough, you likely won’t miss much training time (if any at all).
 But the longer you wait before you speak up, the harder continuing to train will become.
 Your coach can help determine if you need to be seen by a medical professional or if RICE (rest, ice, compression, elevation) will do the trick.

 Adjust your training schedule.

 If you don’t have a coach, you’ll need to readjust your training schedule on your own.
 A good rule of thumb when dealing with an injury: if it hurts, STOP.
 If you can run one mile and you have two miles on your schedule but you feel pain at mile 1.25, call it early.
 There’s no sense in running through pain.
 Don’t be a hero.